October 8, 2023

 3. Biopsy: If there's a significant suspicion of prostate cancer, your doctor might recommend a prostate biopsy.
 This procedure involves examining small tissue samples from the prostate gland under a microscope.

-4. Support: Prostate Cancer UK and other organizations offer support for individuals navigating the complexities of PSA testing and potential prostate issues.
+4. Support: Prostate Cancer UK and other organisations offer support for individuals navigating the complexities of PSA testing and potential prostate issues.
 Don't hesitate to reach out and access these resources.

 Regardless of the results, it's vital to stay informed, ask questions, and collaborate closely with healthcare professionals throughout the process.